xcart/xcart-docs/_pages/kb_en/general_setup/migration/getting_started_with_store_migration.md

 7. Finish a free Demo and launch the Full Migration.

-## Step 3: Check and organize your products after the migration
+## Step 3: Check and Organize Your Products after the Migration

 If you have added products to X-Cart via a migration app, it is important to verify the products afterwards.